sunsibar/docs-software_devel/book/software_devel/docker.md

 52994ef22481     daphne/duck     ...     happy_hamster
 ```

-Note how Daphne's container has container ID, a base image, and a funny-looking name.
+Note how Daphne's container has container ID, a base image, and a funny-looking name, `happy_hamster`.

 ## Containers come from other containers

 So you have a terminal and an internet connection?
-Doesn’t matter what operating system you’re running.
-Now you can run almost any Linux program in just a few keystrokes.
+Now it doesn’t matter what operating system you’re running.
+You can run almost any Linux program in the world with just a few keystrokes.
 No further steps are necessary.
 How neat is that?
-To have a single tool that clones a program and its environment, fetches the appropriate dependencies, and runs on any OS is a big timesaver.
+To have a tool that clones a program and its environment, fetches the appropriate dependencies, and runs it on any OS is a big timesaver.
 Suppose you have a program that runs on one computer.
 It is extremely likely to run on any other, regardless of the underlying OS or hardware.
-But how do you create a Docker image?
+But how do you create a Docker **image**?
 There are two ways.
 You can either snapshot a running Docker container, or you can write a plaintext recipe.
 First, let’s see how to create a snapshot:

 ```
 $ docker run -it daphne/duck bash